InfuseGroup/graphiti-openapi/README.md

 bin/rails graphiti:openapi:install
 ```

-Configure OpenAPI template in `config/openapi.yml` and Graphiti::OpenAPI will pick your resources schema and
+Configure OpenApi template in `config/openapi.yml` and Graphiti::OpenApi will pick your resources schema and
-translate it to OpenAPI 3.0 JSON and YAML files, providing Swagger UI with live API documentation.
+translate it to OpenApi 3.0 JSON and YAML files, providing Swagger UI with live API documentation.

 ## Usage

-Edit template in `config/openapi.yml` to customize your OpenAPI output.
+Edit template in `config/openapi.yml` to customize your OpenApi output.
 This file will be used as base for resulting
 document.

 ## Development